CSCfi/HPCS/docs/architecture/container_preparation.md

 ## Sequence diagram of the container's preparation (without shipping)

 ### Image is prepared and then encrypted (Encryption at rest)
+This step is currently (3/2024) used to encrypt the container.
+It does not require changes on LUMI to work.
 ```mermaid
 sequenceDiagram
     User -->>HPCS Client: spawns using `python3 prepare_container.py [OPTIONS]`